 Marie-Aude Fouéré – Director

-Marie-Aude Fouéré is a social and political anthropologist interested in collective memories and the uses of the past and the production of truth; ethnicity, nation and race; and African socialism.
+Marie-Aude Fouéré is a social and political anthropologist researching on collective memories, the uses of the past and the production of truth; ethnicity, nation and race; and African socialism.
 She mainly works in Tanzania mainland and Zanzibar.
-She was IFRA’s Deputy Director in 2011-2014 and has been IFRA’s Director since september 2018, on a secondment from the School of Higher Studies in Social Sciences / École des Hautes Etudes en Sciences Sociales (EHESS) in Paris, where she is full-track Assistant Professor, and the Institut des mondes africains (IMAF, Paris).
+She was IFRA’s Deputy Director in 2011-2014 and has been IFRA’s Director since september 2018, on a secondment from the École des Hautes Etudes en Sciences Sociales (EHESS) in Paris, where she is a tenure Associate Professor and full member of the Institut des mondes africains (IMAF, Paris).
 She is an associate researcher at Les Afriques dans le Monde (LAM, Bordeaux)

-She is Editor-in-Chief of the journal Sources and Cahiers d’Afrique de l’Est and a member of the editorial board of: Politique africaine; Cahiers d’Etudes africaines ; Sources ; and the Journal of Eastern African Studies.
+She is Editor-in-Chief of the journal Sources and Cahiers d’Afrique de l’Est and a member of the editorial board of: Cahiers d’Etudes africaines; and the Journal of Eastern African Studies.